Why use a Standby Notification Server?

 - GDMA externals, auto-setup instructions: If you are using GDMA without Child servers, you can set the reporting of results to go to two (or more) target servers by listing them as a comma-delimited list in the Target Server directive of the GDMA agent, typically in the host external.
 See the GDMA documentation for more information.
 However, GDMA will only look for new configuration files at the first member of this list, typically the Primary server.
 This means that should the Primary server fail, GDMA will not accept new changes to its configuration.
 This is usually not an issue.
-The GDMA will continue operating for the time defined in the time value (ref), which is 3 days by default.
+The GDMA will continue operating for the time defined in the Poller_Pull_Failure_Interval value, which is 3 days by default.
 This is the time you have in which to recover the Primary server.

 You can also configure GDMA to connect and report to Child servers, which removes the requirement to list multiple targets.
 However, in this case the target proxies the configuration file request to the Parent, and this is also set to the Primary, so you still need to recover it within the time allotted.

 Auto-setup instructions and triggers are also treated in the same way as externals as far as GDMA is concerned.
 They are installed on the Primary, and placing them on the Standby will have no effect.